varnio/fedsim/README.rst

 Integration with fedsim-cli (CentralFLAlgorithm)
 ------------------------------------------------

-To automatically include your custom algorithm by the provided cli tool, you can place your class in a python and pass its path to `-a` or `--algorithm` option (without .py) followed by column and name of the algorithm.
+To automatically include your custom algorithm by the provided cli tool, you can place your class in a python and pass its path to `-a` or `--algorithm` option (without .py) followed by colon and name of the algorithm.
 For example, if you have algorithm `CustomFLAlgorithm` stored in a `foo/bar/my_custom_alg.py`, you can pass `--algorithm foo/bar/my_custom_alg:CustomFLAlgorithm`.

 .. note::